RicoJia/dream_cartographer/rgbd_slam_rico/README.md

 1. Rough frame-to-frame estimates are given by the front end (`cv::solvePnPRansac` based)
 2. Pose Graph bundle adjustment gets performed by `g2o`.
+3. Downsample the resultant point cloud into a coarser voxel grid

 **Click on the image to see a video demo**